Julius Goedde

 Pricing in markets without money: Theory and evidence from home exchanges

 Abstract: A growing number of markets use token money instead of real money to allocate resources, such as class seats, food donations or holiday homes.
 Agents earn token money by supplying and can only spend tokens by consuming within the system.
-A platform sets goods’ token prices and has to decide whether to clear the market, as in canonical market designs, or to compress prices and ration excess demand.
+A platform decides how to set goods’ token prices.
+Should it i) clear the market, as assumed in canonical competitive equilibrium frameworks, or ii) compress prices and ration excess demand?
 I characterize in a two-type, two-period model under which preference structures compressing prices increases supply and utilitarian welfare.
 Intuitively, this is possible when income effects are strong, and participation effects are weak.
 I confirm the models’ predictions on a large home exchange platform, combining proprietary data on the universe of transactions with several natural experiments.
-I demonstrate large income effects and show that a reform that reduced the price of attractive homes increased their supply and did not reduce their participation.
+I show empirically that income effects are large and that a reform that reduced the price of attractive homes increased their supply and did not reduce their participation.
 I confirm that many users have a strong preference against for-money platforms, allowing the exchange platform to set non-market-clearing prices.
-The broader insight is that lessons from traditional markets with transferable utility may not easily extend to markets with token money.
+Broader insights are that lessons from traditional markets may not easily extend to token economies and that market designs without real money can have advantages even in settings where money is common.

 Diagram welfare regimes Compression graph DiD plot Bar graph casual share